Need help finding a loan?

-MicroVentures provides a phone number and a contact form on their webpage.
-Of course, if your campaign is accepted by the company, their representatives will be in contact with you.
+MicroVentures provides a phone number and a contact form on its webpage.
+Of course, if your campaign is accepted by the company, representatives will be in contact with you.

 As one of the industry’s pioneers, MicroVentures has a reputation as a powerhouse in the equity crowdfunding field.
 It offered investments in Facebook and Twitter before they went public.
 It is a trusted entity and it has seen over $100 million in investment sent to a very select group of companies.
 Clearly, for the right kind of startup, MicroVentures offers an attractive package of services.